geopen/scientific-computing-with-python/README.md

-# Numerical Analysis in Python
+# Scientific Computing with Python
-Notebooks and recipes related to numerical analysis with Python.
+Notebooks and recipes related to scientific computing with Python.

 ## Contents
 ### Performance Comparisons